Med USA Standard Terms and Conditions

 e.
 Neither the execution, or acceptance of the terms of this Agreement, and delivery of this Agreement, nor the transactions contemplated under this Agreement, nor fulfillment of or compliance with the terms and conditions of this Agreement, will conflict with or result in a breach of any of the terms, conditions or provisions of Provider’s organizational documents, or any legal restriction or regulatory directive, or any agreement or instrument to which Provider is a party or by which Provider is bound; and, further, no consent, approval, authority or order of any court or governmental agency or body is required for the execution and performance by Provider of, or compliance by Provider with, this Agreement or the performance under this Agreement.

 g.
-Provider, each Individual Provider, and each owner, officer, director, and other employee of Provider, is qualified for and has therefore not been excluded, for any reason, from participation in Medicare, Medicaid or any other federally-funded programs for the payment for Medical Services.
+Provider, each Individual Provider, and each owner, officer, director, other employee of Provider, and any individual or other affiliation of Provider (as Affiliation is defined in 42 CFR §424.502), is qualified for and has therefore not been excluded, for any reason or at any time, from participation in Medicare, Medicaid or any other federally-funded programs for the payment for Medical Services.

-26. Operation in Accordance with Law.
-Provider agrees that it will at all times comply with all applicable federal, state, and local laws, ordinances, and regulations relating to the subject matter of this Agreement, including without limitation, Medicare (42 U.S.C. § 1395 et seq.); Medicaid (42 U.S.C. § 1396 et seq.); the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), the False Claims Act, the Fraud Enforcement and Recovery Act of 2009, the Patient Protection and Affordable Care Act of 2010, the American Recovery and Reinvestment Act of 2009, including the Health Information Technology for Economic and Clinical Health Act, each as may be amended during the term of this Agreement from time to time (collectively, the “Medical Services-Related Laws”).
+27. Operation in Accordance with Law.
+Provider agrees that it will at all times comply with all applicable federal, state, and local laws, ordinances, and regulations relating to the subject matter of this Agreement, including without limitation, Medicare (42 U.S.C. § 1395 et seq.); Medicaid (42 U.S.C. § 1396 et seq.); the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), the False Claims Act, the Anti-Kickback Statute (“AKS”), the Physician Self-Referral Law (“Stark law”), the Exclusion Authorities, Civil Monetary Penalties Law (“CMPL”), the Fraud Enforcement and Recovery Act of 2009, the Patient Protection and Affordable Care Act of 2010, the American Recovery and Reinvestment Act of 2009, including the Health Information Technology for Economic and Clinical Health Act, each as may be amended during the term of this Agreement from time to time (collectively, the “Medical Services-Related Laws”).

 a.
 Exclusivity.
 Provider acknowledges and agrees that its relationship with Med USA is an exclusive relationship.
 Accordingly, Provider shall not directly, or through any other person or entity, whomsoever, during the term of this Agreement, render, perform, or have rendered or performed by any other person or entity, any services that are the same or similar to any of the Premium Services or any other Med USA services, or develop or have developed, license, or otherwise use or acquire any software that is the same and similar to the Licensed Program, nor have a proprietary interest in, or serve as a consultant to or in any other capacity, for any firm, other than Med USA, which provides products or services that are the same or similar to the Licensed Program or Premium Services, in each case within the state of Utah, or in any other state in which Med USA is at that time engaged in business.